softwaresuave/Practical-Powershell/README.md

 ## Welcome to the powershell playground...

-A variety of powershell scripts for admins
+Contains a variety of powershell scripts for admins.
 <br/>

 An explanation of each script is given in the output or commented in the code.